padhia/docker-teradata-ttu-base/README.md

 * Before building the docker image, you should have obtained/downloaded Teradata TTU software.
 Extract `TeradataToolsAndUtilities*.tar.gz` file and place it in the same directory as the Dockerfile.

-- All tools and utilities (including tdwallet) are installed.
+* All tools and utilities (including tdwallet) are installed.

-- Tested with TTU 15.10.05.00
+* Tested with TTU 15.10.08.00

-Building the docker image:
+Building the docker image:<br/>
 `docker build -t ttu .`

-Running Teradata utilities:
+Running Teradata utilities:<br/>
 `docker run -i --rm --net=host -v $HOME:$HOME -v /tmp:/tmp -e "HOME=$HOME" ttu bteq < test.bteq`

+Include `bin` folder in your host's `PATH` to provide seamless access to dockerized TTU commands